profgaelle/profgaelle-website2020/content/people/people.md

 weight = 10  # Order that this section will appear.

-title = "B-Insights Lab team members" subtitle = "Meet the team working in the Behavioural Insights lab.
+title = "DSci Lab team members" subtitle = "Meet the team working in the DSci lab.
 The lab includes PhD students, a research associate and a postdoctoral fellow currently working on the TORR project and collaborators from other research groups within the university, and beyond."

 [content]
   # Choose which groups/teams of users to display.